-Food Truck Business
+Food Truck Business - SBDCNet

 Understanding trends in your industry is important when opening a mobile food business.
 Here is a labor market summary report from the Bureau of Labor statistics focused on Food and Beverage Serving and Related Workers Market Conditions

-- “Work Environment: Food and beverage serving and related workers are employed in restaurants, schools, hospitals, cafeterias, and other dining places.
+- “Work Environment: Food and beverage serving and related workers are employed in restaurants, schools, and other dining places.
 Work shifts often include early mornings, late evenings, weekends, and holidays.
-Many food and beverage serving and related workers work part time.
+Part-time work is common.

-- Job Outlook: Employment of food and beverage serving and related workers is projected to grow 14 percent from 2018 to 2028, much faster than the average for all occupations.
-Job prospects in most dining establishments will be excellent because many workers leave the occupation each year, resulting in numerous job openings.”
+- Job Outlook: Overall employment of food and beverage serving and related workers is projected to grow 9 percent from 2021 to 2031, faster than the average for all occupations.

+About 955,100 openings for food and beverage serving and related workers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

+- Pay: The median hourly wage for food and beverage serving and related workers was $12.49 in May 2021.”

 Additional Resources